cue-lang/cue/doc/ref/spec.md

 and the CUE program may not have top-level regular or optional fields (definitions and aliases are allowed).

-Syntactically, embeddings may be any expression, except that `<` is eagerly interpreted as a bind label.
+Syntactically, embeddings may be any expression.

 ```
 S1: {